| |

 cases and their matched 534 controls.
 The diagnosis of prostate cancer was

 made an average of 9 years after the drawing of the blood samples.
+The researchers observed a strong association between IGF-1 and IGFBP-3

 levels and the risk of advanced prostate cancer, but found no association